jasonaaronwilson/c-javadoc-extractor/README.md

 We allows certain "tags" in the markdown though the have very little semantic power (they mostly help us sort your document ion nicely).

-"@file", "@function", "@type", "@global", "@constants", "@macro", "@enum", etc. are all language agnostic tags that can be used to help the documentation extractor present the documentation a bit better.
+"@file", "@function", "@type", "@global", "@constant", "@macro", "@enumumeration", "@structure", etc. are all language agnostic tags that can be used to help the documentation extractor present the documentation a bit better (mainly by combining by tag and sorting.

 Currently all tags appears immediately after the start of a documentation comment so for C that might look like this: